plasmadancom/Raspberry-Pi-Relay-APA102-LED-Controller/README.md

 ## Raspberry Pi Compatibility

 Since the code is just basic Python, it will work an any version of Raspberry Pi, including the Pi Zero.
-The PCB design uses a 26-way header (same as the Raspberry Pi model B), so all you need is suitable ribbon cable to suit your Pi (you can make these yourself easily).
+The PCB design uses a 26-way header (same as the Raspberry Pi model B), so all you need is a ribbon cable to suit your Pi (you can make these yourself easily).

 ## Installation